It has been many, many decades since Richland County enjoyed passenger rail service that connected to other parts of the country.

 Another key focus is a move away from long haul rail operations and lines in favor of shorter trips that can draw in connecting passengers from more cities.

 Speaking of more cities, the proposal (see map below) includes connecting Columbus to the network.
 In specific, maps included in the proposal have the Cleveland-Columbus-Cincinnati line included, which would likely run through Richland County.
-The potential qualify of life benefits for such a line would be hard to quantify.
+The potential quality of life benefits for such a line would be hard to quantify.

 The line would be part of the new Midwest Network, which is envisioned as nearly covering its operating costs under the proposal’s financial forecasts.